jackadam1981/ChromeEc/docs/core_runtime.md

 In the runtime, the time is accounted everywhere using a **64-bit** **microsecond** count since the microcontroller **cold** **boot**.

-Note: The runtime has no notion of wall-time/date, even though a few platform have an RTC inside the microcontroller.
+Note: The runtime has no notion of wall-time/date, even though a few platforms have an RTC inside the microcontroller.

-These microsecond timestamps are implemented in the code using the `timestamp_t` type and the current timestamp is returned by the `get_time()` function.
+These microsecond timestamps are implemented in the code using the `timestamp_t` type, and the current timestamp is returned by the `get_time()` function.

 The time-keeping is preferably implemented using a 32-bit hardware free running counter at 1Mhz plus a 32-bit word in memory keeping track of the high word of